kikeprime/KH-Save-Editor/README.md

 - Munny
 - Difficulty
 - PPSSPP attach
-    - Works like the KH1 and KH2 PCSX2 attaches
+    - Works like the KH1 and KH2 PCSX2 attaches.
     - However, PSP KHBBSFM seems to have some kind of memory protection so you need to load the dumped save file to see the changes.
     - Works with both 32 bit and 64 bit exes.
-    - Windows only
+    - Windows only.

 ## KH3 features
 - Support for both raw encrypted and decrypted save files